 Enjoy stories, songs, fingerplays, flannelboards and big books.
 Parental participation is a must.
 Kids up to age 2 1/2 (30 mos.) walking confidently on their own.

-On board, you'll find books, music CDs, DVDs and library services for all ages.
-You can browse several thousand titles or pick up materials you've requested online or over the phone.
+On board, you'll find books, music, DVDs and library services for all ages.
+You can browse several thousand titles or pick up items you've requested online or over the phone.

 We'll help you set up a Facebook profile and show you how to use features like posting photos, making notes and sharing news with others while maintaining your personal security.
 A basic understanding of the Internet and an email account are required.
 If you already use Facebook, know your log-in information.
 Registration begins Thursday, April 30.

 Try out the library's Wii U game console.
 Become a dancing superstar in “Just Dance 2015″ or a gold cup winner in "Mario Kart 8."
 Pizza served.
 Ages 10 and older.
 Parents welcome.
 Registration begins Tuesday, April 28.

 Dale Carnegie's popular book "How to Win Friends and Influence People," first published during the Great Depression, provided the template for modern ideas about how to move upward through society.
 It made psychology (instead of morality) and notions of personality (rather than character) the basic elements of its formula.
 In turn, Carnegie provided the inspiration for a host of subsequent success advocates like Norman Vincent Peale, Stephen Covey, Tony Robbins and Oprah Winfrey.
 MU history professor Steve Watts, author of "Self-Help Messiah: Dale Carnegie and Success in Modern America" will tell us how this farm boy from northwestern Missouri became one of the most influential figures in the shaping of modern American values.
 Copies of the book will be available for purchase and signing.